On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 language, culture - all these things are extolled and celebrated in The Lord of the Rings, yet what do

 the critics focus on? what do they point out to us? what gets their panties in a twist?
-That The Lord of
+That The Lord of the Rings is full of epic white-skinned people/beings.
+That's all they care about.
+Hence Tolkien is

 accused of racism, because these people fight back against evil invading non-white people/beings instead